NetOpsCommunity/imc-scripts/adapters/ICC/Juniper networks/README.txt

 Changes are:

 * sysoid for SRX-110VA and SRX-650 added to adapter-index.xml - uses JuniperGeneric adapter

-* enter_exec.tcl modified to store new SSH key in cache

 If you are having problems with your Juniper devices, install this adapter, over-writing the existing files.
 Restart IMC.